LGBTQ literature in Singapore: Poetry

 Cyril Wong came out into the scene in 2000 with poetry that was confessional in style but universal in scope.
 Completely "out" in newspaper and magazine interviews, he is the first and only openly gay poet to win the National Arts Council's Young Artist Award for Literature and the Singapore Literature Prize.
-His poetry collections are published by Firstfruits, Ethos Books and Math Paper Press in Singapore:
+His poetry collections (including Unmarked Treasure, Tilting Our Plates to Catch the Light, and The Lover's Inventory) are published by Firstfruits, Ethos Books and Math Paper Press in Singapore.